A Quick Guide to Traveling in Taiwan

 Traveling in Taiwan’s Cities

-If you’re going to be traveling in Taiwan’s cities, the first thing I’d recommend is to get an Easy Card.
+If you’re going to be traveling in Taiwan’s big cities, I’d first recommend getting an Easy Card.
 It can be used to pay for pretty much any kind of transportation – bus, metro, rentals, you name it.
 It’s not necessary, per se, but it does make things a lot easier.

 You can get an Easy Card at pretty much any convenience store or metro station.
-To make things easier, I’d recommend staying at the _ hotel in Taipei.
-It’s a quick walk away from a metro station, which is perfect for getting your Easy Card and transport all in one place.
+To make things easier, I’d recommend staying at the hotel I mentioned above in Taipei.
+It’s a quick walk from a metro station, perfect for getting your Easy Card and transport all in one place.

-Choose Metro, AKA MRT (Mass Rapid Transport), for Cheap and Convenient Travling in Taiwan
+Choose Metro, AKA MRT, for Cheap and Convenient Taiwan Transportation

-For going between sightseeing spots in the city, I’d highly recommend using MRT.
-There are stations sprinkled throughout the city, often close to popular tourist attractions.
+I’d highly recommend using MRT – Mass Rapid Transit – for going between sightseeing spots in the city.
+Stations are sprinkled throughout the city, often close to popular tourist attractions.
 It’s cheap, with trains coming and going regularly.
 Honestly, they make traveling in Taiwan a breeze.

-The MRT is also the simplest way to get from the international airport to Taipei, so chances are that you’ll use it at least once or twice.
-The easiest payment method is an Easy Card, not the least because you can get a discount within Taipei.
-Otherwise, just use cash or credit to get the ticket(s) you need.
+The MRT is also the simplest way to get from the Taipei Songshan Airport, so you’ll probably use it at least once or twice.
+The easiest payment method is an Easy Card, not the least, because you can get a discount within Taipei.
+Otherwise, just use cash or credit to get the tickets you need.

-The only downside is that you can only find MRT in five cities so far: Taipei, Kaohsiung, Taoyuan, New Taipei and Taichung.
-The bright side is that these are all major cities that you’ll probably visit if you’re traveling in Taiwan, so who cares?
+The only downside is that you can only find MRT in five cities so far: Taipei, Kaohsiung, Taoyuan, New Taipei City, and Taichung.
+The bright side is that these are all major cities you’ll probably visit if you travel extensively in Taiwan, so who cares?

 metro in taiwan